Water Quality Indicators

 Road runoff into a stream or creek can look like suds, cloudy water, or a whitish color that could indicate road salt being washed off the surface.
 Once in the groundwater, the salt could enter a Well supply and the drinking water and could ruin the Well.

 Neighborhood creeks sometimes run through the middle of properties.
-There could be signs of suds, plastic bags, women’s personal products, or even toilet paper that will get caught up on the rocks in the creek.
+There could be signs of suds, plastic bags, women’s products, or even toilet paper that will get caught up on the rocks in the creek.
 That’s an indication of a blocked sewer line or a broken sewer lateral.
 This kind of thing could be happening for months or even longer without anyone picking up on it.
 It could cause a lot of damage to the creek in the neighborhood.

 Oily sheens on the water that are rainbow or blueish are signs of contaminants entering the water source from a connection or a path that is not supposed to be there.